SghairiYoussef/e-commerce-projet/README.md

 # E-Commerce Console Application

 ## Overview
-This Java-based console application serves as an e-commerce system (console app) that I named 'Virtu-Cart' providing functionalities for users to manage products, shopping carts, and orders.
+This Java-based console application serves as an e-commerce system that I named 'Virtu-Cart' providing functionalities for users to manage products, shopping carts, and orders.
 It incorporates object-oriented programming principles to facilitate user authentication, product management, and order processing.

 ## Features